gavinwbrown/genderbiasdecoder/README.md

 ## Overview

 Gender Bias Decoder is a single page web app that scans inputted text for any unconscious bias.
 Any problems are highlighted in pink for female bias and blue for male bias.
 Text free from bias is better for emails, job adverts etc, ensuring that people are not put off by any bias.
+Running Python in Flask with HTML and Bootstrap 5.3.8 for styling the front-end.

 ## Technologies